wp-plugins/uptime-robot-by-utopian-themes/readme.txt

 Q: Are you affiliated with Uptime Robot?
-A: No.  I just thought this plugin may be useful.
+A: No.  I just thought others may enjoy this plugin.

 Q: Does it cost anything to use this plugin?
-A: No.  However, you may donate to help fund further development, should you find it useful.
+A: No.  However, you may donate to help fund further development if you find the plugin useful.

 == Screenshots ==